vrm8601/Impacts-of-SLR-on-Coastal-Real-Estate/README.md

    * actual.sas7bdat

 These datasets can be found in the "Original Data" folder.
-Cleaned versions of the data used can be found in the "perm library" folder in this repository for easy recall when using the code.
+Cleaned versions of the data used can be found in the "perm library" folder in this repository.

 ## Objectives
 This project aims to investigate the monetary impact of sea level rise on coast real estate in New Hanover County by pursuing the following objectives: